samueldsingh/data-engineering/interview_questions/17-file-handling.md

 - Inside the `try` block, the `open` function is used to open a file named "example.txt" in write mode (`"w"`).
 - The `write` method is used to write the string "Hello, world!\n" to the file.
 - If an `IOError` (or any exception related to file I/O) occurs, the `except` block is executed, which prints an error message.
-- If no exception occurs, the `else` block is executed, and the `close` method is called to close the file.
+- If no exception occurs, the `else` block is executed, and the `close` method is called to close the file. `else` can be used in place of `finally`.

 By using exception handling, your code can handle errors gracefully and provide meaningful error messages to help identify and diagnose any issues that may arise during file operations.